surveysolutions/docs/content/headquarters/config/aws-setup/index.md

   1. Right click on start menu -> run
   1. Execute `inetmgr` to start IIS manager
+  1. Look in the left-hand `Connections` panel
+  1. Expand the entry
+  1. Expand `Sites`
-  1. On Right click on "Default Web Site" and select delete
+  1. On Right click on `Default Web Site` and select remove
   1. Select Survey Solutions site
-  1. In the right panel add :80 port binding
+  1. In the right panel under `Edit Site`, click on `Bindings`
+  1. Select the existing site binding
+  1. Change `Port` from 9700 to 80
+  1. Leave host name empty for now

 ### Expose 80 port to external users